jkergal/loggy/README.md

 - go to your Discord developper portal : https://discord.com/developers/applications
 - create an app called "Loggy"
 - got to the created app, and create a bot in it called...
 "Loggy" (oh wow, surprising)
-- don't forget to copy the secret Token of your to paste it in your .env file later
+- don't forget to copy the secret Token of your bot to paste it in your .env file later

 ![image](https://johannkergal.fr/uploads-hosting/bot-token.png)